amolabs/ecosim/README.tex.md

 - initial market value
 - initial coin exchange rate
 - initial interest rate of the outer world
-- tx generate factor: controls the number of newly generated txs
+- tx generation factor: controls the number of newly generated txs
 - base number of txs for each block
 - market growth factor: controls dynamics of market liveness